Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_14.md

 {{#template name="tutorials.socially.angular1.step_14.md"}}
 {{> downloadPreviousStep stepName="step_13"}}

-In this step we will learn how to use Meteor methods and how angular-meteor enhances them with the support of promises.
+In this step we will learn how to use Meteor methods and how to use `Meteor.call` method from our AngularJS code.

 Meteor methods are a way to perform more complex logic than the allow method does.
 The Meteor methods are responsible for checking permissions, just like the allow method does.